-Please note: A surround master can be moved from path to path, but it is not possible to move a spill leg to another fader.
+A surround master can be moved from path to path, but it is not possible to move a spill leg to another fader.
+It is not possible to move an isolated path.

 The USER-CHAN screen can also be used to move paths.
 In addition, the whole fader strip can be moved to a different fader.
 This means that the A and B paths including any Wild Assignments will move to the selected destination fader strip.
 The Move Path function on the I/O matrix can be set to always perform Move Strip using the States screen.